 But this seems to be just the beginning: science is not static; its impact is still multiplying all around us

-If it were possible to take count of the number of scientific articles that have been published, we’ll be shocked about the number of times the quantity of scientific information is multiplying every decade or so.
+If it were possible to take count of the number of scientific articles that have been published, we’ll be shocked by the number of times the quantity of scientific information is multiplying every decade or so.

 Can we picture what the world would look like in the year 2500, 2600, or so?
-By the year 2500, scientific and technological developments could have risen to such a level that people might believe that mankind’s destiny is to become little controllers of the universe—little masters of the universe.
+By the year 2500, scientific and technological developments could have risen to such a level that people might think that mankind’s destiny is to become little controllers of the universe—little masters of the universe.

 By the year 2500, will we be able to control the movement and positions of objects with the invisible power of our minds?

 Will electronics, phones and computers be able to read our thoughts and inner commands, and do what we want without any need to touch them?